A control-oriented approach to optimal sensor placement: Control-oriented design criterion and uncertainty quantification

 The goal of optimal control is to guide $\UTs(\dpar)$ towards the target state $\bs{\bar{u}}$.
 However, the terminal state of the system, $\UTs(\dpar)$, itself is uncertain due to uncertainty in $\dpar$.
 We can use the posterior distribution $\postm$ of $\dpar$ to obtain a probabilistic depiction of the terminal state.
 Specifically, we have

 In a control-oriented application, it is important to reduce uncertainty in $\UTs$.
 Following a weighted A-optimal design approach, we define the cOED criterion as

 This criterion quantifies the \textit{average} variance in the terminal state $\UTs(\dpar)$.
 Note that this coincides with the average posterior variance of $\UTs - \bar{\bs{u}}$.
 Therefore, the cOED criterion is also representative of uncertainty in the deviation of the terminal state from the target state.
-Alternatively, one can also view the cOED criterion from a decision-theoretic perspective as the expected Bayes Risk of $\UTs$:
+It is worth noting that there exist different ways of equivalently expressing the posterior covariance of $\UTs$ \cite{SpantiniGoalOriented17,WuChenGhattas23}.
+Moreover, one can also view the cOED criterion from a decision-theoretic perspective as the expected Bayes Risk of $\UTs$:

 The proof of this relation is given in \cite[Theorem 3.1]{AttiaAlexanderianSaibaba18}.
 Thus, the cOED criterion also quantifies the expectation, over the set of all likely data, of the mean-squared deviation of the optimal terminal state.
 For further details on the concept of Bayes risk, see, e.g.,~\cite[Page 87]{Tenorio17}.